xRiddin/Discord-Auto-message/README.md

 ## Options
    The following options are available:

-`--config` : Configures the user information by prompting for user ID, Discord token, Discord channel URL, and Discord channel ID:
+`--config` : Configures the user information by prompting for **user ID, Discord token, Discord channel URL, and Discord channel ID**:

 ```
   python3 auto.py --config